kounch/vscode_zx/README.md

 #### Basic Install

-If it wasn't already, install Python 3.
+Install Python 3.
 On Windows, make sure that `py launcher` is selected as install option.

 Create a directory structure like this: